The OpenSSL project team has announced two new, high-severity vulnerabilities impacting OpenSSL versions 3.0 and later:

 Additionally, OpenSSL classifies both CVE-2022-3602 and CVE-2022-3786 as high-severity vulnerabilities.

-OpenSSL organizes vulnerabilities into four categories.
-They are (from least severe to most severe): low, moderate, high, and critical.
-OpenSSL’s explanation for “high” reads in part
+At the time of writing, OpenSSL organized vulnerabilities into four categories.
+They were (from least severe to most severe): low, moderate, high, and critical.
+OpenSSL’s explanation for “high” read in part:

 “This includes issues that are of a lower risk than critical, perhaps due to affecting less common configurations, or which are less likely to be exploitable.
 These issues will be kept private and will trigger a new release of all supported versions.”